<< Return to blog posts

 Simple explanations for very lazy people

 The paper mentions some concerns about the centralisation of online payment which is seen as a weakness.
-The reversibility of transactions makes merchant ask for more information (identity of buyers) and both have to trust a third party, something which is not necessary for usual cash payment.
+The reversibility of transactions makes merchant ask for more information (identity of buyers) and both buyers and sellers have to trust a third party, something which is not necessary for usual cash payment.
 According to Nakamoto, trust has to be replaced by cryptographic proofs (mathematical verification).

 Electronic cash wasn’t a new topic.
-There was attempts but they weren’t satisfying, especially because money is not duplicable although numeric entities naturally are (think of photos, videos etc).
+There was attempts but they weren’t satisfying, especially because money is not duplicable although data naturally is (think of photos, videos etc).
 This opens a possibility of “double spending” money.
 Nakamoto suggests a solution to that problem with a clever assemblage of several technologies developed in the 90s.
 The goal is to obtain something which behaves as much as possible to cash (which is peer-to-peer) or even gold (since cash requires a centralised production and certification) but with the distance and functioning of checks or online payments.

 Enforcing formal private property